Syrian government forces bombard rebels in Aleppo, insurgents deny setbacks

 Hezbollah's Al Manar TV said government forces had advanced to cut off rebel progress into opposition-held areas of Aleppo.
 A rebel official denied any government advance in the area.

-Fighting in Syria's five-year civil war has in recent months focused on Aleppo, Syria's largest city before the conflict.
+Fighting in Syria's five-year civil war has in recent months focussed on Aleppo, Syria's largest city before the conflict.
 Nearly 2 million people still live there.

-Aleppo is split between the government-controlled west and rebel territory in eastern neighborhoods, which last month government forces put under siege by cutting the opposition supply route from the north.
+Aleppo is split between the government-controlled west and rebel territory in eastern neighbourhoods, which last month government forces put under siege by cutting the opposition supply route from the north.

 Rebels effectively broke that siege in an assault on a major government military complex on Aleppo's southwestern outskirts on Saturday, opening a corridor linking the eastern sector with insurgent territory.